 As you drive up the driveway you are greeted by flags with pictures of various presidents.
 At the top of the hill you enjoy landscaped gardens and views all around.
 The Spanish-style building with large courtyard and fountain awaits you, and pots of flowers add to the color.
 A statue of Ronald Reagan in a friendly cowboy pose stands outside the front door.
 Once inside everything looks very formal and presidential.
-There is a new exhibit on heroes and some of the stories on the displays bring tears to your eyes.
-Next you learn about Reagan's life growing up, his military and movie career, how he met Nancy Reagan, and how one day he was almost assassinated.
+You learn about Reagan's life growing up, his military and movie career, how he met Nancy Reagan, and how one day he was almost assassinated.
 It is touching to see throughout the museum how he cared for Nancy Reagan.

 A huge impressive room with a wall of windows displays Air Force One and a wall of flags that tells about Reagan's foreign visits.
 You can go inside Air Force One, which really just smells like an old airplane.
 Kids will enjoy walking on the bottom level of this exhibit where there's a Marine One helicopter and a limousine.
-Afterwards you can head to the oval office, which has been perfectly modeled after the real room as it was during Reagan's time there.
+Afterwards you can head to the oval office, which meticulously resembles the room as it was during Reagan's presidency.
 Of course there's a jar of jelly beans on the side table!
 They even give kids jelly beans at the cafeteria!

-There is a lovely exhibit that shows how fancy the dinner parties Nancy and Ronald threw were and displays gifts from around the world that were given to them from foreign leaders.
+There is a lovely exhibit that details the fancy the dinner parties Nancy and Ronald threw and displays gifts from around the world that were given to them by foreign leaders.
 An exhibit about Nancy and Ronald's ranch and their enjoyment paddling on Lucky Lake is cute.

 Walk outside and you will see a beautiful chunk of the Berlin wall (shown above) that inspires hope (goodness sometimes conquers).
 Ronald Reagan's grave site is quite stark but has a nice quote written across it.

-The gardens are replicated after the White House's South Lawn- simple lines and mostly grass and pointed hedges.
-There is a cafeteria with good food, which opens at 11:30am.
+The gardens are replicated after the White House's South Lawn- simple lines created by grass and pointed hedges.
+There is a cafeteria with good food, which opens at 11am.
 You can eat outside with sweeping views over avocado farms, ranches, and barren land to the ocean.
 It's a great way to end your visit!

-Plan about 2 hours or more for your visit.
+Plan about two hours or more for your visit.

 If you need a playground for your kids after you visit, head over to Rancho Madera Community Park, a large park with lush lawn, deciduous trees, a toddler play structure and a big kids play structure with tall twisty tunnel slides.